Neural-Systems-at-UIO/SHAREbrain/README.md

 ### Requirements
 - MATLAB R2022b or later
-- Python 3.9 or later
+- Python 3.9 or later (Please refer to [this table](https://se.mathworks.com/support/requirements/python-compatibility.html) for an overview of versions compatible with your MATLAB release)

 ### Installation
 Clone this repository and run: